Anna Lisa Ahlers

 Turbulent Transmissions: The Public Roles of Chinese Scientists in the Covid-19 Crisis

-Ahlers, A. L. (2014).
+Ahlers, Anna L. (2014).
 Rural Policy Implementation in Contemporary China: New Socialist Countryside.
 London: Routledge.Read More

-Ahlers, A. L., Halskov Hansen, M., & Svarverud, R. (2020).
-The Great Smog of China: a Short History of Air Pollution.
-Ann Arbour: Association for Asian Studies.Read More
+Ahlers, Anna L., Mette Halskov Hansen, and Rune Svarverud (2020).
+The Great Smog of China: A Short History of Air Pollution.
+Asia Shorts 4.
+Ann Arbour, MI: Association for Asian Studies.Read More